Summer Hill

 Is Summer Hill safe?

-Specific crime statistics are not available for Summer Hill at this locality level.
-As an indirect indicator, the suburb scores SEIFA IRSD decile 5, placing it at the national median for relative disadvantage rather than in a high-disadvantage band.
-Only 3.7% of residents need daily assistance, consistent with a stable, low-density rural community of 128 people.
+Detailed crime statistics are not available for Summer Hill at this locality level.
+As an indirect indicator, the SEIFA IRSD decile of 5 places the area at the national median for relative disadvantage, not in a high-disadvantage band.
+Only 3.7% of residents need daily assistance, and 84.4% stayed at the same address over the measured period, consistent with a stable community.

 Is Summer Hill good for property investment?

-Rent of $300 a week against a $1,232,000 median implies a gross yield well below 2%, low by most investor benchmarks.
-The 16.3% vacancy rate signals that rental supply exceeds demand in this owner-occupier market where only 17.5% of households rent.
-Net internal migration of 117 residents a year supports long-run demand, but the recent 3.6% price decline below the 2024 peak limits the near-term capital growth case.
+Rent of $300 a week against a $1,200,000 median implies a gross yield below 1.5%, lower than most regional NSW investor benchmarks.
+The 16.3% vacancy rate signals rental supply exceeds tenant demand in a market where only 17.5% of households rent.
+Net internal migration of 117 per year supports long-run demand, but the 3.6% recent price decline and thin tenant pool limit near-term appeal.

 How is Summer Hill's population changing?